Yepoleb/idcard-qr/README.md

 # Austrian ID Card QR Code

 This document aims to be a complete documentation of the format used in the QR area on the back of new Austrian ID cards (Personalausweis) issued after 2nd of August 2021.
 The launch was acompanied by the introduction of the CHECK-AT app to cryptographically verify the data contained in the code.
 Unfortunately there is no public documentation of its format and the app is proprietary and obfuscated.
 The official website claims an open source release is being evaluated, but considering the technology is developed by a private company, youniqx Identity AG, which wants to sell it to other countries as well, I don't believe it will ever happen.
-I want publicly funded technology to be open source though, so I decided to make my own documentation, hoping anyone who's good at app development will pick it up and make an app.
+I want publicly funded technology to be open source though, so I decided to make my own documentation, hoping anyone who's good at app development will pick it up and make one.

 ## Sections of the QR Code